 Obesity is a risk factor for cancer, but researchers are only now unfurling the exact mechanisms behind this connection.
 A new study looks at how obesity might scupper the immune system's ability to attack tumor cells.

 Obesity is at an all-time high in the United States.

 According to the National Institutes of Health, two-thirds of adults in the U.S. are either obese or overweight.

 Though the relationship between obesity and cancer risk is now well-documented, we do not have a full understanding of why this relationship exists.
-It is probable that there are a number of ways in which they are linked.
+It is probable that there are a

 For instance, fat cells release hormones and growth factors that tell our body's cells to divide more often; this increases the chance that cancer cells will be produced.
 However, this is not the full picture.